syedshoaib577/stock-prediction-system/README.md

 - Improved Prediction: Use machine learning algorithms for more accurate predictions.
 - Visualization: Add support for generating graphs of stock trends.
 - Use Containers: Provide a docker file in the repo.
+- Rich Reporter: Use Rich reporter, which make the report more presentable and interactive.